joanfx/linux-permission-hardening-lab/README.md

 ---

-## Task 2: Fixing File Permissions
+## Task 2: Fixing Over-Permissive Write Access

 Next, I found a few files that were way too open.
 The task was to make sure no one could write to them unless they were supposed to.